-We designed the Pattern Library to be a great starting point, which would be updated and expanded by their team over time.
-To help ensure the longevity and success of the Pattern Library throughout the organization, we helped Availity define processes by which the Library would be updated and maintained for use both by their team, and by 3rd party developers who would be building on top of their applications in the future.
-While in the past we heard that many design decisions fell on individual developers, resulting in inconsistency, we helped Availity’s growing design team apply a scalable process that would scale into the future and allow a small number of people to tackle large designs.
+We designed the pattern library to be a great starting point, which would be updated and expanded by their team over time.
+To help ensure the longevity and success of the pattern library throughout the organization, we helped Availity define processes by which the library would be updated and maintained for use both by their team, and by third-party developers who would be building on top of their applications in the future.
+While in the past we heard that many design decisions fell on individual developers, resulting in inconsistency, we helped Availity’s growing design team apply a process that would scale into the future and allow a small number of people to tackle large designs.
 By using the pattern library, and an approval and update process driven by the design team, their developers would not only save time but also ensure their work resulted in usable, consistent interactions.
-To further help ensure the ongoing success of design within the organization, we reviewed the Pattern Library not only with their design and development teams, but also with team members from other departments, ensuring that everyone was onboard and ready to move forward.
+To further help ensure the ongoing success of design within the organization, we reviewed the pattern library not only with their design and development teams, but also with team members from other departments, ensuring that everyone was on board and ready to move forward.

 We believe that design is an important consideration throughout an entire enterprise organization.
 With Availity, we provided education to many non-design team members on ways they can deepen their knowledge of the people who use their products, and the roles they play in the successful design of a product.
 Working with executives and managers, we helped define a UX roadmap to pave the way toward ongoing design growth and maturity.
-Finally, we ensured that our Pattern Library and Style Guides were living documents, so that as their design system evolves their working references can follow suit.
+Finally, we ensured that our pattern library and style guide were living documents, so that as their design system evolves their working references can follow suit.

 Have a project you'd like to discuss?